pwwang/biopipen/docs/plot.md

 ### input
 #### `infile:file`:: The input file containing a matrix with at least 2 columns
 	- Other columns are groups used to group the scatter points
+	- Data must be normalized to [0, 1]

 ### output
 #### `outfile:file`:: The output plot